tomcam/py4webcasts/docs/how-install-source-pythonanywhere.md

 ### Make your py4web folder both the source code and working directory by replacung mysite

 * Click the URL next to **Source Code**.
 It is made editable.
 Make sure the end contains your URL followed by `/py4web` intead of `/mysite`.
-Replace `your_username` in the following example with your PythonAnywhere username:
+Replace `your_username` in the following example with your PythonAnywhere username, and after typing in the correct values **be sure to click the checkmark button** to confirm your changes:

 ```
 # 1. Replace your_username with your own PythonAnywhere username
 # 2. Replace mysite with py4web
+# 3. BE SURE to click the checkmark to confirm your change!
 /home/your_username/py4web
 ```